 Principles of MacroeconomicsBack to Course Guide

 The course provides an analysis of the economy as a whole including measurement and determination of Aggregate Demand and Aggregate Supply, national income, inflation, and unemployment.
-Other topics include international trade, economic growth, business cycles, and fiscal policy and monetary policy.
+Other topics include international trade, economic growth, business cycles, fiscal policy, and monetary policy.

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN:

 - Understanding the basic concepts of the art and science of economic analysis including definition of economics, economic scarcity, factors of production, product and resource markets, circular flown model, positive and normative economics, and economic graphs.

 - Understanding the basic economic tools used in economic analysis including opportunity costs, law of comparative advantage, production possibility analysis, and three economic systems.

 - Understanding the economic decision makers of households, businesses, and the government.

 - Understanding the economic concepts of demand, supply, and market equilibrium.

 - Understanding the basics of macroeconomics including gross domestic product, the business cycle, and leading economic indicators.

 - Understanding productivity and growth of the economy including the production possibility frontier and factors that influence productivity growth.